Bachelor of Science in Cybersecurity Engineering

 Upper Level Eligibility

-In addition to prerequisites and co-requisites, EECS undergraduates are required to earn Upper Level Course Eligibility (ULE) by attaining grades of C or better (C- does not qualify) in each of the following 13 courses:
+In addition to prerequisites and corequisites, EECS undergraduates are required to earn Upper Level Course Eligibility (ULE) by attaining grades of C- or better in each of the following 11 courses:

-If students earn less than a C in any of the above listed courses, they must repeat the course at the next available opportunity and must not take a course for which that course is a prerequisite.
-It is the students' responsibility to contact their advisors before beginning the new semester regarding any required repetitions and the associated enrollment adjustments (drops and adds).
+Honors versions of the required course or otherwise accepted alternative (substitution) per the above degree requirements are also subject to this rule.
+If students earn less than a C- in any of the above listed courses, they must repeat the course at the next available opportunity and must not take a course for which that course is a prerequisite.
+It is the student's responsibility to contact their advisor before beginning the new semester regarding any required course retakes and the associated enrollment adjustments (drops and adds).

-To enroll in any upper‑level EECS course beyond the ULE list , students must have fulfilled the Upper Level Eligibility Requirements detailed above.
+To enroll in any upper‑level EECS course beyond the ULE list, students must have fulfilled the Upper Level Eligibility Requirements detailed above.
 Exceptions: EECS 312, EECS 330, EECS 361, and EECS 388 may be taken in the same semester as students are completing their upper level eligibility.
-Students may also petition for a Partial Waiver of Upper Level Eligibility Requirements by completing the appropriate petition, found in the EECS office or at www.eecs.ku.edu.
+Students may also petition for a Partial Waiver of Upper Level Eligibility Requirements by completing the appropriate petition with their advisor, to be submitted to the EECS department.

 Double Major